Characterizing the effect of retractions on publishing careers: Results

-We next investigate the relationship between attrition and various key factors, such as the experience of authors at the time of retraction, the reasons for retraction, and the amount of attention received by the retraction.
-In particular, heightened levels of attention may bring authors into the spotlight, potentially influencing their perception within the broader scientific community, including individuals who may not have been previously familiar with their scholarly work.
-To investigate this, we use a third data set, Altmetric, a database of online mentions of publications, containing a record of more than 191 million mentions for over 35 million research outputs that we merge with RW.
-We measure attention using the Altmetric score, tracking it in the six-month period before and after the retraction event as per \cite{peng2022dynamics, abhari2022twitter} (see ``Creating author and paper level features'' in Materials and Methods for the calculation of the Altmetric score).
-In Figure~\ref{mainfig:attention}, we present the logged distribution of the average attention received by the retracted papers during this time-window, highlighting that attention peaks during the month of retraction.
-For a breakdown by social media, news media, blogs, and knowledge repositories see Supplementary Figure~\ref{supplementaryfig:altmetric6months}.
-We find that while most retracted papers receive no attention, some gain world-wide publicity.
-More specifically, 61\% of retracted papers receive no attention during their life-course, which increases to 84\% when considering our time window (papers without attention are not shown in Figure~\ref{mainfig:attention}).
+Next, we investigate the relationship between attrition and the amount of attention received by the retraction.
+In particular, heightened levels of attention may bring authors into the spotlight, potentially influencing how the broader scientific community, including individuals who may not have been previously familiar with their scholarly work, perceives them.
+To probe this relationship, we use a third data set, Altmetric, a database of online mentions of publications, containing a record of more than 191 million mentions for over 35 million research outputs that we merge with RW (see ``Merging RW with Altmetric'' in Materials and Methods).
+We measure attention using the Altmetric score, tracking it in the six-month period before and after the retraction event as per \cite{peng2022dynamics, abhari2022twitter} (see ``Calculating the Altmetric score'' in Materials and Methods for the calculation of the Altmetric score).
+In Figure 2b, we present the distribution of the logged average attention received by the retracted papers in the filtered sample during this time window, highlighting that attention peaks during the month of retraction.
+For a breakdown by social media, news media, blogs, and knowledge repositories see Supplementary Figure 6.
+We find that while most retracted papers receive no attention, some gain worldwide publicity.
+More specifically, 64\% of retracted papers receive no attention during their life course, which increases to 75.4\% when considering our time window (papers without attention are not shown in Figure 2b).
+Furthermore, in Figure 2c, we display the gap between the proportion of authors who left publishing among the retracted authors and their matches whom we identified when creating the baseline in Figure 2a.
+We present this gap at different cutoffs of attention as measured by the Altmetric score.
+This gap illustrates the possible impact of attention on the likelihood of authors leaving publishing.
+We find that this gap increases with attention in this sample, suggesting that retracted authors leave even earlier when receiving more attention compared to their matched counterparts.